-At the end of playtime the teacher (lead adult) will blow the whistle (HLS), ring the bell (SLS) and all children should stop their play and stand still.
+At the end of playtime, the teacher (lead adult) will blow the whistle (HLS), ring the bell (SLS) and all children should stop their play and stand still.
 It may be necessary to blow/ring the whistle/bell a second time.
 Other adults can be quietly walking around to ensure that the children are standing and listening.
-Children come off the trim trail at this point and line up ready to join the children on the playground.
+Children come off the trim trail at this point and stand still.

-Children are then asked to line up.
+All children are then asked to line up.
 When children are lined up, the adult can blow the whistle/ bell again to remind children to line up quietly.
-If children are talking it is always better to walk along the line, speaking to children and asking them to stand still and quiet rather than shout at the whole school.
+If children are talking it is always better to walk along the line, speaking quietly to children and asking them to stand still and quiet rather than shout at the whole school.
 Only when a line is quiet should they be taken into school.
 Positive language should be used to encourage lining up correctly e.g. "You are the best class at lining up!"